Skip to content

 Legal Basis for Processing Under GDPR

-While the Information Commissioner's Office (ICO) has made clear that you must have a valid lawful basis in order to process personal data, a lot of organisations assume that this is dependent on obtaining consent.
-Consent is just one of a number of legitimate purposes for processing personal data.
-Which basis you deem to be the most appropriate to use will depend on your purpose and relationship with the individual.
+While the Information Commissioner's Office (ICO) has made it clear you must have a valid lawful basis to process personal data, many organisations assume it's dependent on obtaining consent.
+Consent is just one of a number of sex legitimate reasons for processing personal data.
+Which basis you deem to be the most appropriate will depend on your purpose and relationship with the individual.

 Key conditions to ensure data processing is legal